 - Who We Are

-A number of years ago, I visited a college campus during freshman orientation.
+Several years ago, I visited a college campus during freshman orientation.
 I recall the speaker telling the incoming students about the great opportunities in front of them.
-One of the things that the speaker stated firmly was this: “you are responsible for you.”
-While it’s a no-brainer to think that, it was one of those subtle reminders that it’s often a good idea in your career to check-in with yourself to see how you’re doing and what you can do to get ahead, or get a promoted – that is – if that’s what you really want.
+One of the things that the speaker stated firmly was this: “you are responsible for yourself.”
+While it’s a no-brainer to think that, it was one of those subtle reminders that it’s often a good idea in your career to check in with yourself to see how you’re doing and what you can do to get ahead or get promoted – that is – if that’s what you want.

-From another point of view, when I wrote The Product Manager’s Desk Reference, I wrote in the Introduction, that product managers come from many different areas – those with clearly defined roles, academic requirements, etc. Yet, with product managers, everyone comes from somewhere else and that doesn’t just go for individual contributors, it goes for the bosses, too.
+From another point of view, I recently updated The Product Manager’s Desk Reference; I wrote in the introduction that product managers come from many different areas – those with clearly defined roles, academic requirements, etc. Yet, with product managers, everyone comes from somewhere else, and that doesn’t just go for individual contributors; it goes for the bosses, too.

-While I don’t want to dig into the reasons why, what I want to do is provide you with some ideas that you can use to devise a strategy for getting ahead.
+While I don’t want to dig into the reasons ‘why,’ I want to provide you with some ideas that you can use to devise a strategy for getting ahead.

 To do this, I’d like you to understand what’s included in your job description and the job description for the next level up.
-Now it’s not always so easy to figure this out because in a lot of companies, there sometimes many product management job descriptions that are customized for a particular situation.
-I was doing a product management assessment a couple of years ago and I was reviewing the job descriptions for various levels.
+Now it’s not always so easy to figure this out because, in many companies, there are sometimes many product management job descriptions that are customized for a particular situation.
+I was doing a product management assessment a couple of years ago, and I was reviewing the job descriptions for various levels.

 Out of approximately 100 product managers and managers of product managers, I located 47 different product manager job descriptions.
 Not all companies are like this, but you can be confused by these if you’re trying to get your bearings and figure out what to do to round out your experience.